TIBCOSoftware/snappydata/docs/reference/sql_reference/drop-synonym.md

 ## Description

 Removes the specified synonym.
-Include the `IF EXISTS` clause to execute the statement only if the specified synonym exists in SnappyData.
+Include the `IF EXISTS` clause to execute the statement only if the specified synonym exists in TIBCO ComputeDB.
 The *schema-name.* prefix is optional if you are currently using the schema that contains the synonym.

 ## Example